YuWVandy/YuWVandy2.github.io/_pages/home.md

 I am a first year Ph.D. student majoring in [Computer Science](https://engineering.vanderbilt.edu/eecs/) at [Vanderbilt University](https://vanderbilt.edu) advised by [Dr. Tyler Derr](https://www.cse.msu.edu/~derrtyle/).

-My research interest lies in the domains of applied-machine learning and data mining on graphs with an emphasis on deep learning on graphs.
-More specifically, I am currently researching graph neural networks (GNNs) focusing on ways to leverage high-order attention and neighorhood information to tackle the over-smoothing and over-squashing problem in deep graph neural network models, which imposes significant impact on learning better representations for tasks such as node classification, link prediction and community detection.
-Meanwhile, I am highly interested in applying various self-supervised learning strategies including contrastive learning to further boost the performance of GNNs..

 <!-- For now, you can see our memebers [here](people). -->

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="8000" data-pause="hover" >